Hezy4/JarvisText/README.md

 # Jarvis Text Edition
 An AI using GPT-2 and tensorflow

-Okay, I had some requests to add a jarvis with keyboard input instead of voice, so here you are!
+Okay, I had some requests to add a Jarvis with keyboard input instead of voice, so here you are!

 # Version 1.1